Unsupervised edge map scoring: a statistical complexity approach: A statistical complexity measure (SCM)

-Abdou and Pratt \cite{AbdouPratt1979} introduced in its seminal paper the notion of figure of merit, in order to score edge patterns that are fragmented, offset and smeared related to the ideal edges present the Ground Truth.
-We want our equilibrium index to do a similar task in the unsupervised case, so we will replace the Ground truth with a family $\mathcal{B}$ of carefully chosen binary edge patterns.
+Abdou and Pratt introduced in their seminal paper the notion of Figure of Merit in order to score fragmented, offset and smeared edge patterns in comparison with the ideal edges present in the GT~\cite{Abdou1979}.
+The \emph{Equilibrium} index should perform a similar task in the unsupervised case, thus the GT will be replaced by a family $\mathfrak{B}$ of carefully chosen binary edge patterns.